-Here’s the thing, there are no best practices for selling art on Pinterest right now.
+Here’s the thing, there are few best practices for selling art on Pinterest right now – but some people are figuring it out.
 Everyone’s doing their own thing.
 Pinterest is still figuring out a business model – and they are also dealing with some very real challenges in regards to copyright.

 That said, I’ve spent some significant time looking at how artists are driving traffic and interest with Pinterest.
 In this post, I’ll lay out: